jexia/jexia-sdk-js/extra_docs/quickstart.md

 insertQuery
   .execute()
   .then((records) => {
-    // you will be able to access the newly inserted records with their generated IDs }).catch((error) => {
+    // you will always get an array of created records even when inserting a single record }).catch((error) => {
     // you can see the error info here, if something goes wrong });